ncenatus/design-project-portfolio/docs/assignments/A03/index.md

 Next i click FORCE/MOMENT under loads the ni click the opposite end othe bar.
 This the end where the 400 lbs force will be applied.
 I then type 400 under force component in the x diection becaue the forcd is only applied in the x direction so i left the y and z blank. the n i change the units to lbf, then i click run so Creo can run it.

 ![A3](H.png)
+I run the analysis to generate the deflection map shown above.

 ![A3](I.png)